-Donna said, “The Titans can’t survive without their leader.”
+“The New Titans can’t survive without their leader,” said Donna.

-Donna said, “So after that, you’ll be back?”
+“So after that, you’ll be back?” asked Donna.

 “Count on it,” he said.

-As Donna hugged her friend, Dick’s mind raced.
-What does Karras’s death mean for us? he thought.
+As Donna also hugged her friend, Dick’s mind raced.
+What does Karras’ death mean for us? he thought.

-Later, as the New Titans fought the invaders alongside other heroes like the Outsiders, the Green Lantern Corps, and Captain Comet’s Rehab Squad, the action kept them all too busy to have time for personal reflections.
-And the Flash was fighting for his life at the same time, as the Justice League of America battled desperately to stop an entirely different alien invader — Despero.
+Later, as the New Titans fought the alien invaders alongside other heroes including the Outsiders, the Green Lantern Corps, and Captain Comet’s Rehab Squad, the action kept them all too busy to have time for personal reflections.
+The Flash, meanwhile, was fighting for his life at the same time, as the Justice League of America battled desperately to stop an entirely different alien invader — a transformed Despero.

 “My love, you have returned!” he cried dramatically as he entered her loft.